ghfbsd/seedstuff/README.md

    result was returned ... eh?);
 5) the configuration file format for response descriptions was extended to allow for a range of FIR coefficients rather than a list (e.g. 1-5 for FIR coeffs.
-1 to 5 rather than 1/2/3/4/5); and
+1 to 5 rather than 1/2/3/4/5);
+6) include the analog response of the digitizer in the response information;
-6) creating an automatic configuration procedure.
+7) and creating an automatic configuration procedure.

 Finally, these programs were changed to compile and run properly with `gfortran`.
 This is a bigger headache that you think due to the way that `g77` and